Taking aim at the wino-higgsino plane with the LHC: Probing with multiple search strategies

 \subsection{Locally maximal chargino splitting: the soft lepton region}

 In the region above the black dashed line the chargino-LSP splitting exceeds 1\,GeV.
 Both higgsino-like and mixed wino-higgsino regions in this parameter space have small $\Delta m$, but in the region where both $\mu$ and $M_2$ are small, the splitting attains a local maximum.
 For our benchmark with $\tan\beta = 10$, the maximum mass difference is $\Delta m \sim 6\,\text{GeV}$.
-On this plot we have marked the $\Delta m = 4\,\text{GeV}$ with the black dotted line.
+In Figure \ref{fig:param_space_cartoon}, we have marked the $\Delta m = 4\,\text{GeV}$ threshold with the black dotted line.
 In the region enclosed to the left of this curve, there may be soft but detectable leptons from chargino decay.
 Meanwhile, adjoining the same region in parameter space, the mass splitting $m_{\chi^0_2}-m_{\chi^0_1}$ between the two lightest neutralinos becomes appreciable.
 On the plot we have marked with a dashed green line the region under which this mass splitting is greater than 8\,GeV.
-Roughly between the line demarcating the higgsino-like LSP region and this green dashed line, we expect small but relevant lepton momentum from decays through $\chi_2^0$ trough off-shell $W/Z$ bosons.
+Roughly between the line demarcating the higgsino-like LSP region and this green dashed line, we expect small but relevant lepton momentum from decays through off-shell $W/Z$ bosons.
 In this space, the electroweakino spectrum is still ``compressed'', but leptons resulting from $\tilde{\chi}^{0}_2$ decays --- while quite soft --- have enough momentum in principle to be detected at LHC.
 We therefore expect searches for events with soft leptons to impose non-trivial limits in this region.

 One such soft-lepton search was carried out by CMS using $\mathcal{L} = 35.9\,\text{fb}^{-1}$ of Run 2 data and was published as CMS-SUS-16-048 \cite{CMS:2018kag}.
-This search notably requires leptons with transverse momentum $p_{\text{T}} < 30\,\text{GeV}$ and, finding no excesses, was used to constrain several benchmark supersymmetric models with electroweakino mass splitting of $\mathcal{O}(1\text{--}10)\,\text{GeV}$.
-One of the constrained scenarios features compressed higgsino-like electroweakinos, so we perform a simple reinterpretation of the results by mapping onto our parameter space using the spectra and cross sections computed for the disappearing-track search detailed above, with the addition of $\tilde{\chi}^0_2$ to the production processes.
+This search notably requires two leptons with transverse momentum $p_{\text{T}} < 30\,\text{GeV}$ and, finding no excesses, was used to constrain several benchmark supersymmetric models with electroweakino mass splitting of $\mathcal{O}(1\text{--}10)\,\text{GeV}$.
+One of the constrained scenarios features compressed higgsino-like electroweakinos, but \emph{a priori} this analysis could be sensitive to well-mixed species.
+We therefore make use of the public implementation of this analysis in the \textsc{MadAnalysis\,5} PAD, according to a workflow similar to that discussed above for the disappearing-tracks analysis, to reinterpret the soft-lepton search in our parameter space and to compute HL-LHC sensitivity estimates.